How many times have you heard the phrase “keyword research”? A lot I bet.

 When it comes to writing your legal content, keyword research plays an important role in helping your legal search engine optimisation (SEO) and ensuring your content is noticed by the right people - your potential customers.

 However, identifying the keywords to target is one-half of the story.
-In order to successfully rank you need to keep ahead of the latest Google algorithm updates and best practices.
+In order to successfully rank you need to keep ahead of the latest Google algorithm updates and best practices and adopt a topic cluster strategy.
 This article will focus on the very latest legal SEO technique you can use in your content strategy to ensure that your legal marketing is on a winning streak.

 Re-hashing the immortal words of my favourite band, it’s all about constantly improving and innovating what you do to make it work “harder, better, stronger and faster” for you.

 So What is Today's SEO Picture?

 Google first introduced a huge search algorithm update they called Hummingbird in 2013.
 Since then, Hummingbird is constantly being updated – so it is important to keep your SEO strategy up to date too.